 Here’s why I never recommend anyone cleanse crystals in water unless you are absolutely sure you know what you’re doing.
 I remember years ago being really excited when some new crystals I ordered arrived in the post.
 They included a beautiful Angelite tumble stone, my first Angelite crystal.

-I was keen to cleanse the crystals of any negative energies.
+I was keen to cleanse the crystals of any negative energy.
 I filled a small glass bowl with water and placed my new crystals inside.
 I had heard about cleansing crystals in water this way and it appealed to me because I could just leave them there and let the work be done.

 The next morning I poured the water away and straight away I knew something had gone horribly wrong… My Angelite crystal had lost its shiny polished surface and was now rough and matte.
-Even the little white specks it originally had could no longer be seen as the colour changed to a very pale blue white.
+Even the little white specks it originally had could no longer be seen as the colour changed to a very pale blue-white.

 “I wondered what had gone wrong and why nobody had ever warned me about the dangers of cleansing crystals in water?”